meatball133/crystal/exercises/practice/reverse-string/.approaches/array/content.md

 The method takes a `String` as an argument and returns a `String`.
 An empty array is created to store the reversed string which stores [`Char`][char].
 The reason for using `Char` instead of `String` is because `Char` is lighter than `String`, and we are only storing one character at a time.
+The Array is given the size of the string to be reversed, this makes so the array doesn't have to be resized later which is more efficient.

 The [`each_char`][each-char] method iterates over each character in the string.
 For each character so are they unshifted into the array.